Newborn Screening Information for Providers:

 Newborn Hearing Screening Follow-up

 Primary care providers should review hearing screening results with the infant’s parent(s) at the first clinic visit.
 If results have not arrived by the first visit, please contact the birth hospital or NICU that cared for the newborn and request that the results be faxed as soon as possible.

-We recommend that providers review the chart of each newborn seen in clinic to make sure that a hearing screen was performed and that any necessary follow-up has been initiated.
+Providers are responsible for reviewing the chart of each newborn seen in clinic to make sure that a hearing screen was performed and that any necessary follow-up has been scheduled.

-All hearing evaluations performed after the initial newborn hearing screening must be reported by the clinic to the Newborn Screening Program.
-We request that providers complete the Hearing Report for the Newborn Screening Program with the infant's rescreen results and scheduled follow-up appointment details, and fax or mail it to our staff as soon as possible.
+All hearing evaluations performed after the initial newborn hearing screening must be reported to the Newborn Screening Program by the unit, clinic, or audiologist completing the assessment.
+Follow-up providers are required to complete the Hearing Report for the Newborn Screening Program with the infant's rescreen results and scheduled follow-up appointment details, and fax or mail it to our staff as soon as possible.
 This form is available to download from the Education Materials and Forms page.

 Newborn Screening Program

 Signed, written consent from parents for submitting results to the Newborn Screening Program is no longer necessary under the mandatory hearing screening law.

 The Minnesota Early Hearing Detection and Intervention (EHDI) website provides many resources for primary care providers including best practice guidelines, tools for improvement, and free education materials.